How to Create a Copyright Page for your Book in 1 Hour: Structure & Templates.

 Why have a Copyright Page?

 Having a copyright page ensures that no one can recreate or reproduce any part of the book under their name.
 Anyone who attempts to plagiarize the content of the book has to face legal charges.
-The page clearly identifies you as the author of the book.
-Self-publishers need to include the page since nobody wants to take a risk with the book that they have worked so passionately to create.
+In addition, the page clearly identifies you as the author of the book.
+Self-publishers need to include the page since nobody wants to risk the book they have worked so passionately to create.

-A copyright page is probably the first part that a bookseller, distributor, or librarian looks at, and hence, making it an essential aspect of book marketing as well.
+A copyright page is probably the first part that a bookseller, distributor, or librarian looks at, making it an essential aspect of book marketing.

 Structure of a Copyright Page

 When you create an eBook or format a print book, make sure you pay attention to getting the copyright page correct.
-Normally, the more the information is given in a copyright page, the more protection the writer and the book has.
+Normally, the more information is given on a copyright page, the more protection the writer and the book have.
 It might be a daunting task to create a copyright for your eBook, but it doesn’t have to be.
 Here, we will help you understand the components that go into creating a copyright page.

 The structure of a copyright page constitutes of: